alexwine36/Portfolio/apps/portfolio/content/projects/marksystems-graphql-v1/index.md

 I was able to export a data dictionary from MarkSystems and, from there I was sure I could use Python to process the file into something more helpful.

-What I ended writing was a Jupyter notebook that could process the csv into tables and their respective fields.
+What I ended writing was a Jupyter notebook that could process the CSV into tables and their respective fields.
 After I had this information I needed to create different flags for types.
 Basis doesn't use the standard types I was accustomed to in SQL.
 Next up was the writing process.

 I used pandas to hold the information for all <!-- TODO: Insert table count --> tables.
 With this information present I used a little Python know how to parse into a format that GraphQL SPQR would like.
 I then wrote these files to the system in a javax.servlet-api that I could deploy to Kubernetes using procfiles and GitLab's CI.